KuramaSyu/GoToHell/README.md

 **Is it somewhere running?**
 Yes, it's currently running here: [gotohell.inu-the-bot.com](https://gotohell.inu-the-bot.com)

 ### TODO:

 #### Done

 - [x] make plank formula changeable in settings.
+- [x] Games and Sports selectable via a 2-sided drag and drop, so that sorting is also possible.
+For adding, selecting it should be sufficient

 #### Ongoing

 - [ ] move API calls to utils/API
 - [ ] add functions to these APIs, which only fetch, if zustand store has nothing stored in it

 #### Features

-- presets, which set plank seconds and multiplier asking the user how many sports he wants to do
+- Presets, which set plank seconds and multiplier asking the user how many sports he wants to do
 - 2 Buttons for Multiplier; one global one local
 - box for dragging workouts in.
 Upload multiple things at once
-- Games and Sports selectable via a 2-sided drag and drop, so that sorting is also possible.
-For adding, selecting it should be sufficient

 #### Fixes / QoL

-- number in custom and other inputs has annoying 0 which is not deletable.
+- Number in custom and other inputs has annoying 0 which is not deletable.
 Maybe accept string, and convert string
+- Show all multipliers in the settings

 #### Ideas

 - [ ] Go Loading icon
 - [ ] Linking, who invited who, displaying a tree of all users, showing you, how you probably get here